Harishsemwal/HARISH-SEMWAL/README.md

 - 👋 Hi, I’m @Harishsemwal
 - 👀 I’m Student for Computer Science & Engineering.
-- ✨ I Technical knowledge : C/C++ Data structure
 - 🌱 I’m currently learning Web Development as well as Data Structure.
 - 💞️ I’m looking for an Internship
+- ✨ My Technical Skills are : C/C++ Data structure
 - 📫 How to reach me : using my linkdin.
 - Linkdin : https://www.linkedin.com/in/harish-semwal-00242120b/